 - Pencil or marker

 - Bendable tracing "Flex Curve" or a piece of wire that will hold its shape when you bend it.
 The bendable tool called a Staedtler-Mars Flex Curve can be purchased at an office supply store for about $15.00.
-You can also use solder wire, but because this often contains lead you might want wear gloves when handling it.
-A straightened out wire clothes hanger can work, but can be difficult to bend and a bit too springy.
+You can also use solder wire, but because this often contains lead you might want to wear gloves when handling it.
+A straightened out wire clothes hanger can work but can be difficult to bend and a bit too springy.

 - Your horse's back

-You'll also want your horse tied, standing on a level area.Continue to 2 of 6 below.
+You'll also want your horse tied, standing on a level area.

 Bend the Wire Over the Horse's Withers

 Find your horse's shoulder blade (scapula).
 You'll want the wire to lay about two inches behind this.
 Bend the wire so that it lays snugly over the horse's withers against the skin.
 Carefully lift the wire off so it does not bend.
-You will probably need two hands to lift it off without changing the curve.Continue to 3 of 6 below.
+You will probably need two hands to lift it off without changing the curve.

-Trace the Shape of The Wire onto Cardboard
+Trace the Shape of the Wire Onto Cardboard

 Once you've bent the wire to the shape of your horse's withers lay it down on your cardboard.
 Carefully, without bending it out of shape, trace with your pencil along the inside of the curve.
 You might want to mark the drawings 1, 2 and 3 so you know which position the tracing represents on your horse's back.
-You'll also want to label the right and left side so you don't get it turned around when you match it with a saddle.Continue to 4 of 6 below.
+You'll also want to label the right and left side so you don't get it turned around when you match it with a saddle.

-Cut Out the Tracing
+Cut out the Tracing

-Now that you've transfered the shape of the horse's withers onto the cardboard, cut along the pencil mark.
-Cut flat across the bottom.Continue to 5 of 6 below.
+Now that you've transferred the shape of the horse's withers onto the cardboard, cut along the pencil mark.
+Cut flat across the bottom.

-Label Your Tracing and It's Ready to Use
+Label Your Tracing

 With your tracing cut out you can use it to fit under saddles to test the basic fit.
 Label your tracing and date it.
 Horses' backs change over time as muscle (or fat) builds or decreases.
-Again, you may wish to take several tracings along your horse's back.Continue to 6 of 6 below.
+Again, you may wish to take several tracings along your horse's back.